-- regularly drink more than the lower risk guidelines in a single session
+- Regularly drink more than the low risk drinking guidelines in a single session

 If you find it hard to stop drinking once you have started, you could also have a problem with binge drinking and possibly alcohol dependence.

-If you are worried about your drinking habits, contact your GP.
+If you’re worried about your drinking habits, contact your GP.
 They will be able to suggest ways to help you cut down your drinking, and can also refer you for counselling or support services.